Register a Facility in the WEM

 Applications for the Reserve Capacity Mechanism (RCM)

 Once the Candidate Facility Creation form has been approved the Market Participant may apply for Certified Reserve Capacity under the Reserve Capacity Mechanism.
-For further information on applications and deadlines are on AEMO’s website (link here)
+Further information on applications and deadlines are on AEMO’s website.

 Stage 2: Completing Facility registration and commissioning

 Once the candidate Facility is approved in WEMS, you will be able to begin the next steps of the registration process.
-It is recommended you contact the Energy Market Management team at wa.operations@aemo.com.au at least 6 months prior to your intended date for the Facility to be operational in the WEM (e.g. date to commence injecting or withdrawing from the network).
+It is recommended you contact the WA Registrations, Monitoring & Procurement (RMP) team at wa.rmp@aemo.com.au at least 6 months prior to your intended date for the Facility to be operational in the WEM (e.g. date to commence injecting or withdrawing from the network).
 This allows time for you to plan and provide remaining registration data and schedule commissioning activities with AEMO.

 Registration requirements for Stage 2